Streaming Multiprocessors: Scheduling and Execution

 Anatomy of an SM

 Together, these resources form a self-contained compute cluster.
-The GPU die is then built by replicating SMs, enabling the scaling that makes GPUs effective for workloads ranging from graphics to deep learning.
+The GPU die is built by replicating SMs, enabling the scaling that makes GPUs effective for workloads ranging from graphics to deep learning.

 Parallel Execution in an SM